department-of-veterans-affairs/vagov-content/pages/health-care/make-a-payment.md

 </div>

 <div itemscope itemtype="http://schema.org/Question">
-<h2 itemprop="name">What if I can't pay my bill?</h2>
+<h2 itemprop="name">What if I disagree with or can't afford to pay my bill?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You have options such as requesting a monthly repayment plan or disputing the charges on your billing statement.
-But you need to act quickly to avoid late charges, interest, or collection actions. <br>
+You have the right to dispute your copay charges.
+If you're having trouble making payments, you have options such as requesting a monthly repayment plan or debt relief.
+But you need to act within 30 days to avoid late charges and interest, and within 60 days to avoid other collection actions. <br>
 [Find out how to manage your VA copay debt](/health-care/manage-copay-debt/).

 </div>